 Because we have friends and family in the Traverse City, Michigan area, we have found ourselves making multiple trips there each summer.
-We sampled several of the campgrounds in the area, even transferred our Coast to Coast membership to a park about 80 miles from T.C., the closest we could find in the network.
+We sampled several of the campgrounds in the area, and even transferred our Coast-to-Coast membership to a park about 80 miles from T.C., the closest we could find in the network.

-The park is family friendly and pet friendly.
-About half of the lots are reserved for full time lease, and the other half are for those who are looking for an overnight stay, or a week or two.
-You can spend the evening around your campfire roasting hot dogs, or dress up and go to one of the many fine dining locations in the area.
+The park is family-friendly and pet-friendly.
+About half of the lots are reserved for full-time lease, and the other half are for those who are looking for an overnight stay, or a week or two.
+You can spend the evening around your campfire roasting hot dogs or dress up and go to one of the many fine-dining locations in the area.
 I spend most of the season there now, mid-April to the end of October.
-There is always things to do from art festivals, to the Traverse City Cherry Festival, from Morel Mushroom festivals and asparagus festivals to winery tours and film festivals.
+There are always things to do from art festivals to the Traverse City Cherry Festival, from Morel Mushroom festivals and asparagus festivals to winery tours and film festivals.
 And of course, let us not forget some of the best walleye and salmon fishing in the mid-west.
-Let The Good Sam Extended Service Plan Pay Your RV Repair Bills
+Over 1,500,000 successful roadside rescues—Good Sam RV Emergency Road Service

-I went up to Timberline Campground this spring to see how the rig fared the winter.
+I went up to Timberline Campground this spring to see how the rig fared in the winter.
 While there, I drove into Traverse City to the local RV store to pick up some supplies.
-As I paid for my purchases, the salesman offered to show me a new 5th wheel they had just gotten in.
+As I paid for my purchases, the salesman offered to show me a new fifth wheel they had just gotten in.
 I explained that I used my rig as a destination and wasn't looking for a new rig, but it is always fun to look.
-Later he asked how I liked it and I allowed that it was pretty nice, but my old 96 1/2 ton pick-up wasn't up to the job of pulling it.
-No problem, he said, we will take it out to your campground and spot it on your lot for you.
+Later he asked how I liked it and I allowed that it was nice, but my old 96 1/2-ton pickup wasn't up to the job of pulling it.
+No problem, he said, we will take it out to your campground and spot it on your lot for you."
 We will even take your old 1998 travel trailer on trade.
 I told him that I would have to talk to my wife and if she was interested, I would bring her back to look.
-There is now a brand-spanking new 35 foot 5th wheel sitting on my lot.
-It may never be on the road, that remains to be seen.
+There is now a brand-spanking-new 35-foot fifth wheel sitting on my lot.
+It may never be on the road, which remains to be seen.

 For more information on The Sauder Village Campground visit the Sauder Village Campground Website